-Producing Artistic Director Caroline Reck was working as an actor/ puppeteer in Paris, France in 2004 after completing her physical theatre training at Ecole Jacques Lecoq, when the opportunity arose to become the caretaker of beautiful, chaotic old houseboat on the River Seine.
-The landlady agreed to let her turn “Le Clochard” (The Hobo) into “Cabaret Le Clochard” (Hobo Cabaret), and Glass Half Full theater was born.
+Producing Artistic Director Caroline Reck was working as an actor/ puppeteer in Paris, France in 2004 after completing her physical theatre training at Ecole Jacques Lecoq, when the opportunity arose to become the caretaker of a chaotic old houseboat on the River Seine.
+The landlady agreed to let her turn “Le Clochard” (The Hobo) into “Cabaret Le Clochard” (Hobo Cabaret), and Glass Half Full Theater was born.

 Glass Half Full Theatre has collaborated with performers from around the world to create original, multilingual works of theater for adults and for children, employing a range of physical theater and puppetry techniques.
 Since relocating to Austin, Texas in 2011, Glass Half Full Theatre has received multiple grants from the Jim Henson Foundation and the City of Austin to create new work, and received dozens of Austin theater award nominations, earning multiple Outstanding Original Script, Direction, Acting and Puppetry from the B. Iden Payne awards, and The David Mark Cohen New Play Award, Visionary Vivifier Award, and Sound Design and Acting Awards from The Austin Critic’s Table.